El Fish Marisqueria

 About El Fish Marisqueria

 $$$ is the useful signal here: in New York City, El Fish Marisqueria is a Mexican dining choice to plan around rather than treat as an unspecified casual stop.
-The verified case for going is direct: it is a Mexican restaurant from chef/owner Julian Medina, with a smart-casual dress code, a $$$ price point, Michelin Plate recognition in 2025.
+It is a Mexican restaurant from chef/owner Julian Medina, with a smart-casual dress code, a $$$ price point, Michelin Plate recognition in 2025.
 If the goal is a lower-cost Mexican meal in New York City, compare options carefully; if the goal is a Mexican restaurant at the $$$ level, El Fish Marisqueria fits that brief.

-The restaurant is best evaluated by its confirmed facts rather than assumptions.
-For someone comparing options, the useful verified details are the price, the chef/owner, the Mexican cuisine label, the smart-casual dress code, the posted service times.
+The restaurant is best evaluated by its key features.
+For someone comparing options, the useful details are the price, the chef/owner, the Mexican cuisine label, the smart-casual dress code, the posted service times.
 Those facts set expectations without overpromising a particular menu format, service style, or room setup.

 The timing play is dinner, with weekend lunch available